CognyHub/postgrest-buildpack-heroku/README.md

-# Heroku Buildpack: PostgRest
+# Heroku Buildpack: PostgREST

-This is a Heroku Buildpack for PostgRest Server.
+This is a Heroku Buildpack for PostgREST Server.

 ## Getting Started